 A common approach among Australian investors is to hold both VAS and VGS.
 Because they have no holdings overlap, combining them provides exposure to both the Australian and global share markets through just two funds.

 Some investors split equally (50/50).
 Others overweight VGS for greater global diversification, or overweight VAS for the higher yield and franking credits.
-There is no single correct allocation -- it depends on investment objectives, time horizon and personal circumstances.
+There is no single correct allocation; it depends on investment objectives, time horizon and personal circumstances.

 Investors holding both may want to check their combined sector exposure.
 The ETFLens Portfolio Builder shows combined sector weightings and total fee cost in dollars for any combination of ETFs.
+For deeper coverage of each fund, see the VAS ETF review and the VGS ETF review.

 See the full side-by-side breakdown: sector exposure, fee difference in dollars and distribution comparison.